 Throughout his career, Ted has helped participants in many different industries address some of their most complicated and sensitive problems.
 An accomplished trial lawyer, he has served as investigative and defense counsel in numerous high-profile criminal and administrative matters in the United States and across Latin America, Asia, and Europe.
-These matters have involved allegations of bribery and other corrupt conduct, including alleged violations of the Foreign Corrupt Practices Act (FCPA) and the Anti-Kickback Statute; financial and regulatory fraud (e.g., False Claims Act, tax, bankruptcy, federal programs); procurement fraud; accounting irregularities; violations of export / import and immigration laws; and violations of corporate policy.
+These matters have involved allegations of bribery and other corrupt conduct, including alleged violations of the Foreign Corrupt Practices Act (FCPA) and the Anti-Kickback Statute; health care and life sciences, financial, and regulatory fraud (e.g., False Claims Act [FCA], tax, bankruptcy, federal programs); procurement fraud; accounting irregularities; violations of export/import and immigration laws; and violations of corporate policy.

 The following represents experience prior to joining Jones Day.

 Represented high-ranking executives of financial services firm in connection with federal criminal investigation into fraud and public corruption.

 Represented and counseled public agencies in connection with federal criminal investigation into grants issued to various organizations.

 Conducted internal investigation into allegations of irregularities in Disadvantaged Business Enterprise program administered by large public transportation agency.

 Represented State of Illinois in connection with corruption investigation and prosecution of former Governor.

 State of Indiana v.
 Pastrick et al.